orfeotoolbox/remote-module-template/README.md

 [![Build Status](https://travis-ci.org/orfeotoolbox/remote-module-template.svg?branch=master)](https://travis-ci.org/orfeotoolbox/remote-module-template)

 This is a template module for the ORFEO Toolbox(https://www.orfeo-toolbox.org/).
-It is designed to work with OTBv5 modular system and to be places in OTB/Module/Remote.
+It is designed to work with OTB >= 5.0 modular system.
+The module can be clone/copied in `OTB/Module/Remote` and compiled along with other OTB modules.
+However, it is also possible to build it as a standalone module.

-This module is empty it is just a template to be used as a starting point for a module with actual content.
-It contains the template for:
+This module is filled with a few templates to be used as a starting point for a module with actual content.
+It contains the templates for:

-* sources (`src` folder)
+* a library (`cxx` source in `src` folder)
-* includes and templated classes (`include` folder)
+* headers and templated classes (`include` folder)
-* application (`app` folder)
+* a OTB Application (`app` folder)
 * tests for C++ sources, applications and python wrappers (`test` folder)

 This module also has its own continuous integration scripts (using Travis CI).